conan-io/conan-io.github.io/_posts/2019-02-06-Serializing-your-data-with-Protobuf.markdown

 ## But Why not XML?

-But why else a language and serialization mechanism, if we can use something already ready, like XML?
+But, why another language and serialization mechanism if we can use something already available like XML?
 The answer is [performance](https://github.com/protocolbuffers/protobuf/blob/master/docs/performance.md).

 Protobuf has many advantages for serialization that go beyond the capacity of XML.
 It allows you to create a simpler description than using XML.
 Even for small messages, when requiring multiple nested messages, reading XML starts to get difficult for human eyes.